Hello my name is Kevin

 Head: Red, changeable to bluish-white.

-Eyes: Iris dark hazel, pupil blue-black.
+Eyes: Iris, a dark hazel, pupil blue-black.

 Throat & Wattle: Bright rich red.

 |13.60-18.14kg / 30-40lb||11.33-15.87kg / 25-35lb||8.16-11.79kg / 18-26lb||6.35-9.97kg / 14-22lb|

 Legs and Feet: Thighs: Dull black with slight edgings of greyish white.
 Shanks and toes: Dull black but changing to horn with maturity.
 Toenails: Horn.

 Wings: Shoulder and wing bow coverts rich copperish-bronze, ending in a narrow band of black; Coverts: rich bronze, forming a broad band across wings when folded, feathers terminating in a black band, separating them from the secondaries.
 Primaries, each feather alternately crossed with distinct parallel black and white bars of equal width; flight coverts, barred similar to primaries; secondaries, dull-black, alternately crossed with distinct parallel black and white bars, the black bar taking on a bronze cast on the shorter top secondaries and the white bar becoming less distinct.

 Back: From neck to middle of the back: A rich copperish-bronze, each feather terminating in a narrow black band, extending across the end.
 From the middle of back to tail coverts black, each feather having a broad, copperish-bronze band extending across it near the end, the feathers ending in a distinct black band, gradually narrowing as the tail coverts approached.

 Tail: Main tail and covers dull black each feather is evenly and distinctly marked transversely with a parallel line of brown; each feather has a bronze band extending across the feather, bordered on each side by a distinct band of intense black; the feather terminating in a wide edging of white.